Evil from Within: Machine Learning Backdoors through Hardware Trojans

-That is, the parameters are adjusted by moving them into the direction of the steepest descent of $\ell$ by the magnitude of the learning rate $\tau$.
-To converge, \ac{SGD} usually requires multiple \emph{epochs}, \ie, runs over the entire training set.
+for every pair $(x_j,y_j)$.
+That is, the parameters are adjusted by moving them into the direction of the steepest descent of $\ell$ weighted by the learning rate $\tau$ until the total loss $L$ converges.

 \textbf{Quantization.} On hardware, the model $\theta$ is often \textit{not} provided in a standard format, such as 32-bit floating point numbers.
 Instead, the parameters are typically reduced in size and precision, a process called \emph{quantization}~\cite{DBLP:conf/cvpr/JacobKCZTHAK18,DBLP:journals/corr/abs-2004-09602}.
 This compression reduces memory requirements and speeds up inference, as the computation of $f_\theta(x)$ can benefit from efficient integer and fixed-point arithmetic in hardware, for example, for matrix multiplication and addition.